dex314/GuidedLDA_WorkAround/README.md

 # GuidedLDA_WorkAround

+**Depending on the versioning of LDA and Python at this point, this may not work as intended.**

 This is some code and a read me in case GuidedLDA doesnt install correctly.
 This is in no way meant to undermine the author of the guided_lda package or to replace it in anyway and is  simply meant as a work around until the issue can be fully resolved.